 Around 20% of adults over 40 have a herniated disc, and some of them experience pain or numbness as a result.
-At Lynx Healthcare in Albuquerque, New Mexico, the team treats herniated discs and symptoms like pain and numbness that come with them.
-To confirm your herniated disc diagnosis and learn about available treatments, call or book an appointment online today.
+At Lynx Healthcare in Farmington and Albuquerque, New Mexico, the team treats herniated discs and symptoms like pain and numbness that come with them.
+To confirm your herniated disc diagnosis and learn about available treatments, call the nearest office or book an appointment online today.

 Herniated discs are common complications that can affect the nerves near your spine.